Building Strategy 2024-2034

 This project is another phase of our ‘Sustainable MRC’ project, which encompasses a number of service level reviews and decisions made by Council aimed at securing long-term financial sustainability.

-Council has developed a Building Strategy to guide the ongoing management and investment in Council owned and managed buildings and facilities across the region.
+Council has adopted a Building Strategy to guide the ongoing management and investment in Council owned and managed buildings and facilities across the region.

 The strategy builds on the information collated during the Land and Buildings Needs and Demands Project undertaken by CT Management on behalf of Council, and the internal Revenue Task Force findings.
 Finding have also been supported by previous engagement activities undertaken as part of the development of the recent Murray River Local Housing Strategy and the current Community Strategic Plan.

-The final strategy will offer clear direction relating to current and future Building and Facility management requirements.
+The strategy offers clear direction relating to current and future Building and Facility management requirements.

 Background